 We travel with a lot of electronics as we work on the road, but most travellers don’t need a laptop—a smartphone or tablet can work just as well and take up far less space.

 Unless you are really serious about photography, a smartphone takes great photos and is multipurpose.
 As I need quality photos for this blog, I’ve found that a mirrorless camera is a good compromise—it’s much smaller than my old DSLR.
 I often just use our iPhone 6 though.

 Save space by sharing power cables between devices and with your partner if you are travelling with someone.

 I recommend creating a packing list and doing a test pack at least a few days (more for long trips) before you leave.
 Lay everything out and ask yourself what you plan to use it for.
 If it’s for a “just in case” scenario, then ditch it.
 Everything needs to earn its place in your bag by being used regularly.

-In six years of travel, we have never needed a sleeping bag, sleep sheet, mosquito net, washing line, travel sink plug, travel pillow, door stop, collapsable bowl, or many of the other items on travel packing lists.
+In eight years of travel, we have never needed a sleeping bag, sleep sheet, mosquito net, washing line, travel sink plug, travel pillow, door stop, collapsable bowl, or many of the other items on travel packing lists.
 We also haven’t missed travelling with a penknife (which isn’t allowed on planes).

 Remember that if you do find that you really need something, you can always buy it at your destination.
 Other places have stuff too!

 9) Wear Your Bulkiest Clothes on Travel Days

 Wear your bulkiest clothes, such as hiking shoes, jeans, and sweaters, on travel days to save space and weight in your luggage.
 This is especially important when flying on airlines with a low carry-on weight allowance and when travelling to cold climates with bulky winter clothes.